EWG Hooks: Must-Have Best Bass Fishing Guide

 Even the best rig fails if the hookset is weak or mistimed.
 Bass fishing with EWG hooks requires a clean, committed hookset, especially when fishing through plastic and cover.

-First, pay attention to line movement.
-Bass often do not strike with a dramatic hit.
-Sometimes the line simply jumps, moves sideways, or starts to swim away.
+First, watch the line carefully.
+Bass often do not strike with a dramatic jolt.
+Sometimes the line simply moves sideways, twitches, or starts to swim away.
 In those moments, reel down quickly to remove slack before setting the hook.

 Second, use enough force.
 EWG hooks are designed to penetrate through soft plastic and into a bass’s mouth.
 A firm sweep or upward hookset is often necessary, especially with heavier line or thick cover.

 Third, keep the rod loaded after the hookset.
 Once the fish is hooked, maintain steady pressure to avoid giving it slack.
-Bass have hard mouths and strong body movement, so a secure line is essential for landing them.
+Bass have hard mouths and strong body movements, so secure line tension is essential.

 Common Mistakes Anglers Make with EWG Hooks